One-Sided Local Crossing Minimization: Lower Bound Example

 \section{Lower Bound Example}

-In this section, we construct a family of instances of \textsc{One-Sided Local Crossing Minimization} where the median heuristic yields solutions whose local crossing number is 3 times the optimum.
+We construct a family of instances of \textsc{One-Sided Local Crossing Minimization} where our median heuristic yields solutions whose local crossing number is 3 times the optimum; see \cref{fig:tightness}.

-\begin{proposition} For every integer $k \ge 1$, there is a 2-layer network $G_k=(X_k,Y_k,E_k)$ and a linear order $<_{X_k}$ of $X_k$ such that the one-sided local crossing number of $(G_k,<_{X_k})$ is $k$ and the local crossing number of the unique solution returned by any median heuristic applied to $(G_k,<_{X_k})$ is~$3k$. \end{proposition}
+\begin{restatable}[\restateref{prop:lower-bound}]{proposition}{lowerBoundProp} For every integer $k \ge 2$, there is a 2-layer network $G_k=(X_k,Y_k,E_k)$ and a linear order~$<_{k}$ of~$X_k$ such that the one-sided local crossing number of $(G_k,<_{k})$ is~$k$ and the local crossing number of the solution returned by our median heuristic~\Algorithm is~$3k$.